 For many of us, Siri is our go-to when we need to know the answer to a quick question or want to set a timer.
 But did you know that Siri can also act as your personal translator?
 With Siri translation, you can quickly and easily translate phrases into multiple languages without ever having to leave your conversation.

-Using Siri, you can translate words and phrases from English into several other languages.
-These currently include English, Mandarin Chinese, French, German, Spanish, Italian, Korean, Arabic, Portuguese, and Russian.
+Using Siri Translate, you can speak your words and phrases and see them translated into languages that include English, Mandarin, Chinese, French, German, Spanish, Italian, Korean, Arabic, Portuguese, Russian, and Spanish.

-Translation has been possible on Apple devices for several years, but recent operating system updates have introduced the Translate app.
+Translation has been possible using Apple devices for several years, but recent iOS updates have introduced – then subsequently beefed up – the Translate app.